Rhode Island prosecutor put on unpaid leave after warning ‘You’re gonna regret this’ during arrest

 Neronha met with the officers involved in Flanagan's arrest on Monday and apologized, said Tim Rondeau, a spokesman for the attorney general's office.
 Flanagan also sent apology letters to the individual officers, he said.

-Flanagan and a friend were arrested after they were asked to leave the Clarke Cook House and refused, according to police.
+Flanagan and a friend were arrested after they were asked to leave the Clarke Cooke House and refused, according to police.

 The police footage shows Flanagan asking an officer multiple times to turn off his body camera and then repeatedly saying “I’m an AG.”